 Coping effectively with life's stressors and challenges, and creating satisfying relationships.

 Expanding our sense of purpose and meaning in life.

 Developing a sense of connection, belonging, and a well-developed support system.

 Recognizing creative abilities and finding ways to expand knowledge and skills.

 Good health by occupying pleasant, stimulating environments that support well-being.

 Personal satisfaction and enrichment derived from one's work.

+I'm a modern therapist that promotes proactive and preventive behavioral health care to improve clients' quality of life and ability to thrive.
 I've always been passionate about empowering others and creating positive and impactful change.
 I'm a well-being advocate working to combat mental health stigma and promote proactive self-care and community care practices.
-I have over eight years of experience in behavioral health, having formerly worked in psychiatric and medical inpatient settings, integrated behavioral health in primary care, and in employee assistance.
+I have over 10 years of experience in behavioral health, having formerly worked in psychiatric and medical inpatient settings, integrated behavioral health in primary care, and in employee assistance.
 I earned all of my degrees, BA, MSW, and DSW from the University of Southern California, and am a California Licensed Clinical Social Worker (License #LCSW70676).
 I'm also a Certified Financial Social Worker and Certified Evidence-Based Coach.
 I have worked with clients on a broad range of issues including, but not limited to anxiety; depression; stress; relapse prevention; coping with grief and loss; motivation, self-esteem, and confidence; coping with life changes; and financial wellness.